Vietnamese Cambodians

-Vietnamese Cambodians refers to the ethnic group of Vietnamese who live in Cambodia or Vietnamese who are of full or partial Khmer descent (mainly Khmer Krom in Mekong Delta, southern Vietnam nowadays, also often called as Khmer Mekong).
-According to Cambodian sources, in 2013, about 15,000 Vietnamese people live in Cambodia.
-A Vietnamese source stated that 156,000 people live in Cambodia, while the actual number could be somewhere between 400,000 and one million people, according to independent scholars.
+Vietnamese Cambodians refers to Cambodians of Vietnamese ancestry.
+According to the Cambodian 2019 census, there are 78,090 people who speak Vietnamese as their mother tongue.
+According to independent scholars in 2018, there could be somewhere between 400,000 and one million ethnic Vietnamese.
 They mostly reside in southeastern parts of Cambodia bordering Vietnam or on houseboats in the Tonlé Sap lake and Mekong rivers.
 The first Vietnamese came to settle modern-day Cambodia from the early 19th century during the era of the Nguyễn lords and most of the Vietnamese came to Cambodia during the periods of French colonial administration and the People's Republic of Kampuchea administration.
 During the Khmer Republic and Khmer Rouge governments in the 1970s under the Pol Pot regime, the Vietnamese among others were targets of mass genocides; thousands of Vietnamese were killed and many more sought refuge in Vietnam.

-Ethnic relations between Cambodians and Vietnamese are complex.
-Despite engagement and collaboration between the two countries, Vietnamese individuals have been the targets of xenophobic attacks by opposition political parties critical of Hun Sen's policies since the 1990s.
+Despite engagement and collaboration between the two countries, Vietnamese individuals have been the targets of xenophobic attacks by opposition political parties critical of Hun Sen's policies.
 Many of the stateless Vietnamese residents face difficulties in getting access to education, employment, and housing.
 Although xenophobic sentiments have been a continuing source of concern, they have not been a barrier towards neighborly ties within the context of Southeast Asia and other international affairs.